an tostal galway

-An Tóstal Salthill Festival 2024
+An Tóstal Salthill Festival 2027

-11 - 12 May, 2024 (tbc), Galway Events Calendar
+22 - 23 May, 2027 (tbc), Galway Events Calendar

-Traditional Irish Boat Festival in Galway
+Traditional Irish Boat Festival in Galway ⛵

-If you’re searching for something to do in early May, why not take up a spot by the sea to witness the amazing sight of dozens of racing currachs as they take to the water for the An Tóstal Salthill Festival which it is hoped will return in 2024 after a very successful anniversary event last year.
+If you’re looking for something to do in mid-May, why not take up a spot on the Salthill Promenade to watch the wonderful sight of dozens of racing currachs as they take to the water for the An Tóstal Salthill Festival.
+Following a very successful event last year, the An Tóstal Salthill is expected to return on 22nd and 23rd May 2027, and promises to be better than ever.

 📷 Ashley Cort Photography

-All about An Tóstal – a celebration of Galway’s maritime traditions
+A celebration of Galway’s maritime traditions

 The event features male, female, and junior traditional currach racing rowers alongside sliding seat rowers.
-The currachaí will be provided by Cóiste Lár na gCurrachaí for the duration of the festival and we are delighted to have the support of the previous festival director of 2011-2013, who is working closely with us to ensure the success of An Tóstal 2024.
+The currachaí will be provided by Cóiste Lár na gCurrachaí for the duration of the festival and we are delighted to have the support of the previous festival director of 2011-2013, who is working closely with us to ensure the success of An Tóstal.

 currach racing galwayThe event is a revival of a national celebration of maritime life and customs that was initiated in 1953 by Bord Fáilte and continued till 1959.
 An Tóstal was revived in 2011 after a long wait of 57 years, and the winning crew of 1955 officiated at the opening ceremony before races began.
 In 2012, new trophies were presented for the senior men’s race and junior category, and racing continued with different crews winning in each category.
 The weather conditions were perfect for racing, with boats of different sizes out on the water.